mashby2022/Covid-19-Makov-chain-analysis/README.md

 ## Conclusion and Insights
 My analysis revealed that the most frequently occurring state during the COVID-19 pandemic was a 50% increase in cases.
 This finding corresponds to the numerous surges and closures experienced across California during the pandemic.

 Overall, the project successfully developed a Markov chain model to simulate COVID-19 case patterns.
-We demonstrated our ability to make assumptions using real-world data, calculate transition probabilities, and determine the most occurring state.
+I demonstrated my ability to make assumptions using real-world data, calculate transition probabilities, and determine the most occurring state.
 Our model aligned with actual data trends, making it a reliable tool for understanding the dynamics of COVID-19 case fluctuations.

 While the project achieved its goals, I encountered challenges, such as determining the most occurring state and refining transition probability ranges.
 Further refinement and validation could enhance the accuracy of the model.
 Additionally, a more standardized process for extrapolating data rates may streamline future analyses.